-The year end December 31, 2018 audit for the Bellmawr Redevelopment Agency has yielded no findings.
+The year end December 31, 2018 audit for the Bellmawr Redevelopment Agency yielded no findings.

 A Resolution approving the Temporary Budget of the Bellmawr Redevelopment Authority for the calendar year 2019 was approved on January 14, 2019.

-At the August 20, 2018 Bellmawr Redevelopment Agency meeting, Councilman Paul DeAngelis was appointed as Commissioner and Vice Chairman.
-DeAngelis replaces Councilman Ray Bider who resigned as of May 24, 2018 for “personal reasons.”
+At the recent Bellmawr Redevelopment Agency meeting, Councilman Paul DeAngelis was appointed as Commissioner and Vice Chairman.
+DeAngelis replaces Councilman Ray Bider who resigned in May for “personal reasons.”

 The May 24, 2018 monthly Bellmawr Mayor and Council meeting grew heated at several points as Mayor and Council disagreed over raising taxes and the rescinsion of the Bellmawr Redevelopment Authority (BDA).